knuti/dotfiles_reloaded/Readme.md

 Plugins are managed through pathogen.
 In vimrc you will find a call to it, loading all plugins inside this folder.
 To be loaded, plugins will need to be placed as git submodules: `git submodule add <link_to_repo:most_often_git>`.
-To be up to date use `git submodule update`.
+To be up to date use `git submodule update --init --recursive`.